Credit:

 Some soundbars also offer separate surround sound speakers that can be set behind you in a multi-channel configuration.
 When fed content mixed in surround sound, these soundbars better immerse you in your favorite format-supported shows and movies, especially when the different channels are balanced properly.
 In some cases, satellite surround speakers can be added on later.

-Either way, you will pay a premium for this technology, and you may also have more speakers to spread around your TV room, so these concessions must be considered before making your choice.
+Either way, you will pay a premium for this technology, and you may also need more speakers to spread around your TV room.
+These concessions must be considered before making your choice.

 Meet the testers